uclaconditional/dcgan-tensorflow-atom/README.md

 Randomly walk around the latent space.
 If any of the 512 numbers reach the boundary of the space, clamp it at the boundary.
 #### Mode 6:
 Linearly interpolate between a sequence of frames (e.g. From frame A to frame B, then from frame C to frame D)
-#### Mode 7:
-Linearly interpolate between a sequence of frames (e.g. From frame A to frame B, then from frame C to frame D), but wrap around the boundary if wrap distance is shorter than regular interpolation distance.
-#### Mode 8:
-Randomly jump around the space within a certain distance from the starting image.
-Generates a flicker-like effect.

 #### JSON file parameters:
 ```